Mtarfa

 Mtarfa (L-Imtarfa) is a small town in the Northern Region of Malta, with a population of 2,572 as of March 2014.
 It was considered to be a suburb of Rabat until 2000, when it became a separate local council.

 History

 A number of historic silos were discovered in Mtarfa in October 1973.

 In the Roman period, Mtarfa was a suburb of Melite, and it contained a Temple of Proserpina.
-The ruins of the temple were destroyed in the 17th and 18th centuries and the stones were reused in other buildings.
+The ruins of the temple were destroyed in the 17th and 18th centuries for reusing the stones in other buildings.
 Substantial remains of the suburb itself, including the arrangement of the streets and many tombs, survived until the late 19th century.
 In 1890, British military barracks began to be built in Mtarfa, destroying most of the Roman remains in the process.

 A chapel dedicated to St. Lucy was first recorded in 1460, and is still standing to date.
 It is not currently in regular use.